gefujing/SupCon_AD/README.md

 ## Demo dataset

-A small simulated demo dataset can be provided in the demo_data directory to demonstrate code execution without redistributing controlled-access clinical data.
+A small simulated demo dataset can be provided in the 0-test-data directory to demonstrate code execution without redistributing controlled-access clinical data.

 Expected runtime for the demo on a normal desktop computer is approximately 5-15 minutes.
 Full analyses using public single-cell, bulk and spatial transcriptomic datasets require substantially longer runtime depending on dataset size and computing resources.